 In taking a practical approach to restoration, we find opportunities that provide long-term solutions to sustainability naturally.

 Nature: Where you Live, Work, & Play!

 Our process is simple and straightforward.
 We first have a conversation with you about your piece of nature and what you want to accomplish.
-You might know: It needs a prescribed fire or it has invasive species that need to be controlled or you want to improve your view or you want better access to experience nature or you want to create a new natural space.
+Whether you need a prescribed fire, invasive species control, an improved view, better access to experience nature, or you want to create a new, natural space, we can help.
 Nature welcomes you if you work with it.
 We want to hear from you.
 Next, we get to know the site by researching the ecosystems and the history as well as the conditions present today.
 We take a "where we were, where we are, and where we want to be" approach.
 To get to where we want to be, we must plan site-specific actions that create opportunities for nature to thrive.
 With your ideas and our experience in restoring nature, we develop a plan that will produce results.